 Traveling by vehicle on an itinerary that someone has packaged and sold for leisure purposes and provide no other services.

-These include towing, RV repair, locksmith, water access, and wedding and portrait photography.
+These include towing, tire repair, RV and RV appliance repair, locksmith, and water access.

 Resources for Commercial Guides